Rhinoplasty: Post–surgical recovery

 The rhinoplasty patient returns home after surgery, to rest, and allow the nasal cartilage and bone tissues to heal the effects of having been forcefully cut.
 Assisted with prescribed medications—antibiotics, analgesics, steroids—to alleviate pain and aid wound healing, the patient convalesces for about 1-week, and can go outdoors.
 Post-operatively, external sutures are removed at 4–5 days; the external cast is removed at 1-week; the stents are removed within 4–14 days; and the "panda eyes" periorbital bruising heal at 2-weeks.
 If an alar base reduction is performed conjunctively within the Rhinoplasty, these sutures need to be removed within 7–10 days post operatively.
 Throughout the first year post-operative, in the course of the rhinoplastic wounds healing, the tissues will shift moderately as they settle into being a new nose.
+Furthermore, as rhinoplasty climbs the ladder of surgical procedures performed to achieve an aspired appearance, especially amongst women, the relationship between body image and mental state must be examined in order to destigmatize motives behind the surgical intervention.

 Risks

 Rhinoplasty is safe, yet complications can arise; post-operative bleeding is uncommon, but usually resolves without treatment.
 Infection is rare, but, when it does occur, it might progress to become an abscess requiring the surgical drainage of the pus, whilst the patient is under general anaesthesia.
-Adhesions, scars that obstruct the airways can form a bridge across the nasal cavity, from the septum to the turbinates, and require surgical removal.
+Adhesions, scars that obstruct the airways, can form a bridge across the nasal cavity, from the septum to the turbinates, and lead to difficulty breathing and may require surgical removal.
 If too much of the osseo-cartilaginous framework is removed, the consequent weakening can cause the external nasal skin to become shapeless, resulting in a "polly beak" deformity, resembling the beak of a parrot.
 Likewise, if the septum is unsupported, the bridge of the nose can sink, resulting in a "saddle nose" deformity.
 The tip of the nose can be over-rotated, causing the nostrils to be too visible, resulting in a porcine nose.
 If the cartilages of the nose tip are over-resected, it can cause a pinched-tip nose.
 If the columella is incorrectly cut, variable-degree numbness might result, which requires a months-long resolution.
+Other deformities that may result from a rhinoplasty include Rocker deformity, inverted V deformity, and open room deformity.
 Furthermore, in the course of the rhinoplasty, the surgeon might accidentally perforate the septum (septal perforation), which later can cause chronic nose bleeding, crusting of nasal fluids, difficult breathing, and whistling breathing.
 A turbinectomy may result in empty nose syndrome.